 I’ve been featured in articles on websites such as HuffPost, Brides, MSN, NBCNews, CNBC, Buzzfeed, and PopSugar.
 I never did end up creating another blog, but instead took this one from its infancy to where it is today.

 I’ve truly found my passion.
-I love what I do and hearing from my readers keeps me going every single day!
+I love what I do, and hearing from my readers keeps me going every single day!
+Now, I not only share Instant Pot recipes but recipes that use all different cooking methods.

-I hope you enjoy the recipes I share and are inspired to try them out.
+I hope you enjoy my recipes and are inspired to try them out.
 Let me know how they turn out – I’d love to hear from you!
 Tag @paintthekitchenred on Instagram to share photographs of recipes you’ve tried.
 You can watch videos of recipes and tips on my Youtube channel.
 You can find me on Facebook, Pinterest, and TikTok too.
-And of course, you can always email me through my Contact page.
+And, of course, you can always email me through my Contact page or on LinkedIn.

 Content and Photo Use